Model Import Wizard

 Advanced Instructions for 3DS Models

-SketchUp (Skp) files because SketchUp does not currently support the ability to
+because SketchUp does not support per-part naming.

 Doors & Windows